SidneyNemzer/codereview/mvp.md

 'Rules' are defined, which preform checks on submitted code, then return a pass or fail result.

-Rules may be created globaly, and applied to multiple
+Rules may be created globaly, and applied to multiple submissions

 1. Rules
 2. The `env`